nickbalestra/nickbalestra.github.io/_posts/2016-08-29-express-serve-ssr-react-app.md

 import App from '../app/app’
 {% endhighlight %}

-Earlier we stated that the middleware should offer a minimal configuration upon initialisation.
-Our module will then expose a function, taking as argument the options we need to initialise it, returning a function (the configured middleware, ready to be used).
+Earlier we stated that the middleware should offer a minimal configuration upon initialization.
+Our module will therefore expose a function, taking as argument the options we need to initialize it, returning a function (the configured middleware, ready to be used).

 {% highlight javascript %}
 module.exports = (options) => {